corentinjeanne/SpysInfiniteConsumables/README.md

 - Replaced RegisterTooltipLine and RegisterCountToStr with interfaces
 - Removed "static" variants of classes
 - Replaced AddConfig calls with a static field check
+- Fixed default values been saved in json

 ### v3.1.0.1